bluenote-1577/skani/README.md

 You can use a higher value of `-s` if you're only interested in comparing more similar strains.

-This cutoff is only **approximate**: the true predicted ANI can be greater than `-s`, but the putative may be smaller than `-s`, in which case calculation *does not proceed*.
+This cutoff is only **approximate**.
+If the true predicted ANI is greater than `-s`, but the putative is smaller than `-s`, the calculation *does not proceed*.
+Therefore, too high `-s` and you'll lose sensitivity.
 The reverse also holds: a putative ANI can be greater than `-s` but the true predicted can be less than `-s`, in which case calculation still proceeds.

 We don't recommend a lower value of `-s` unless you know what you're doing, since ANI/AAI calculations under 80%/60% will be bad with default parameters.

-### ANI calculations for small genomes/reads

-skani is not necessarily designed for comparing long-reads or small contigs, but it seems to work relatively well for ANI when the reads/contigs are long enough.

-- skani can not classify short-reads.
-Use a taxonomic classifier such as kraken for this.
-- skani can not compare *collections* of short-reads.
-Use Mash or sourmash for this.
-- skani can not compute AAI for long-reads.

-For small contigs or long-reads, here are some suggestions:

-1. Make sure to use the --qi option for `skani search` or `skani dist` if your contigs/reads are all in one file.
-2. `skani dist` will be much faster than `skani search`, since the bottleneck will be loading genomes into memory.

-For parameters:

-1. The default marker size -m is set to 1000, so we take one marker per every 1000 k-mers.
-A good rule of thumb is that you want at least 20 markers on average, so set -m > avg_read_length / 20.
-2. Set -c to 60 for noisy-long reads (mean identity < 95), or keeping c = 120 for higher quality reads (or if memory is an issue).
-Longer + High identity => higher -c.
-3. skani currently loads the entire file into memory instead of processing one read at a time.
-Consider splitting large sets of reads.

 ## Citation